micahkepe/blog/content/piantor-keyboard/index.md

 # Why?

-A few months ago I stumbled upon a YouTube video that would start off this whole chain of events.
+A few months ago I stumbled upon a YouTube video[^1] that would start off this whole chain of events.

 {{